Pages

-Agatha Christie (1890-1976) is often blamed for bringing thallium sulphate (Tl2SO4) to the attention of would-be poisoners.
-In 1961, she published 'The Pale Horse', in which the effects of thallium poisoning were attributed to black magic.
-She described the symptoms perfectly: lethargy, numbness, black-outs, slurred speech, and general debility.
+Agatha Christie (1890-1976) is often blamed credited for bringing thallium sulphate (Tl2SO4) to the attention of would-be poisoners.
+In her 1961 novel, 'The Pale Horse', she wove a chilling narrative in which a series of mysterious deaths, initially attributed to black magic, are ultimately revealed by the protagonist, Mark Easterbrook, to be the result of thallium poisoning.

 Thallium is an insidious poison because the body mistakes it for the essential element potassium.
-A fatal dose for an adult can be as low as 800 milligrams (less than a quarter of a teaspoon).
+A potentially fatal dose for an adult can be as low as 800 milligrams, which is less than a quarter of a teaspoon.
+But beware, that dose of 800 milligrams is only a rough estimate, because toxicity depends heavily on body weight and exposure route.
+Modern toxicology usually expresses this as milligrams per kilogram, and lethal outcomes have occurred at even lower doses in some cases.

 In 1976, the year Agatha Christie died, a 19-month-old girl from Qatar was brought to Hammersmith Hospital (London, UK) suffering from a mysterious disease which left the doctors baffled.
 Marsha Maitland, a nurse, who was at the bedside of the baby, happened to be reading 'The Pale Horse'.
 She peered over the top of the book and noticed that the symptoms resembled those of victims described in 'The Pale Horse' and alerted the doctors[2].
 The one consistent feature stressed in the book, namely loss of hair, seemed to be developing in the child that morning.